qiaolufei/v-expand-text/README.md

 # v-expand-text

-> Collapse and expand multiline text.
+> Collapse and expand multiline text for Vue.

 ## Installing
 ```js